UPPMAX/programming_formalisms_intro/doc/sourcecontrol.md

   - We have a starting point with code
   - git history
   - git branches
-  - GitHb as remote backup
+  - GitHub as remote backup
-- &#9745; Collaboration
+- &#9744; Collaboration
   - GitHub
-    - We have a starting point!
 - &#9745; Sharing
   - &#9745; open science
   - &#9744; citation